riolubruh/poe-api-cli/README.md

 ![usage](https://user-images.githubusercontent.com/54255074/236327161-475d07c4-c654-4ef7-a360-268d2685590a.gif)

-To get started, I reccomend you visit [poe-api's documentation](https://github.com/ading2210/poe-api#finding-your-token) for getting your token.
+To get started, I recommend you visit [poe-api's documentation](https://github.com/ading2210/poe-api#finding-your-token) on how to get your token.
 Once done, simply run the CLI tool.

 You can also try out poe-api-cli on Repl.it.